-- it has been incurred principally for the purpose of repurchasing it in the near term; or - on initial recognition it is part of a portfolio of identified financial instruments that the Company manages together and has a recent actual pattern of short-term profit- taking; or - it is a derivative that is not designated and effective as a hedging instrument.
+it has been incurred principally for the purpose of repurchasing it in the near term; or Page 19 of 41 SEC Form 17-Q - Sun Life Prosperity Achiever Fund 2028, Inc.

+- on initial recognition it is part of a portfolio of identified financial instruments that the Company manages together and has a recent actual pattern of short-term profit-taking; or - it is a derivative that is not designated and effective as a hedging instrument.